 Target IDE

-drop-down to select your chosen IDE from the drop-down menu, in this case the example IDE selected is VS Code.
+drop-down to select your chosen IDE from the drop-down menu, in this case the example IDE selected is Eclipse.

 Note: